janbodnar/Java-Advanced/web/servlet/directorylistings/README.md

 The example shows how to control directory listings.
+Navigate to `localhost:8080/about`.

 The project structure: